silshack/spring2016/_posts/ShyArmadillo8/2016-02-09-JasminePlottChapter8Exercises.md

     print("None.
 There are no more cheeses in this list.")
 ```

-From my experiences in the Chapter 6 exercises, I realized that I needed to make sure that the ranges I put in my indexes for cheeses needed
-to be integers.
-This is why I created length to account for the length of the cheeses list and then last, which is based on the last item in
-the list of cheeses.
-Once I straightened that out, things got a lot simplier and I just kept chopping until there were no longer any cheeses
-in the list.
+From my experiences in the Chapter 6 exercises, I realized that I needed to make sure that the ranges I put in my indexes for cheeses needed to be integers.
+This is why I created length to account for the length of the cheeses list and then last, which is based on the last item in the list of cheeses.
+Once I straightened that out, things got a lot simpler and I just kept chopping until there were no longer any cheeses in the list.

 Here is my 8.2 Exercise:
 <iframe src="https://trinket.io/embed/python/b7d27fbe3b" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 This exercise took me longer than it should have I think.
 I couldn't figure out how to add the text to the code, since I kept trying to
 save it under the same name that we were given under the code.
 However, when I changed the name of my file to mytext.txt, it suddenly worked.
 Why is this?

 Now that my program was reading the text again, I played around with it and discovered that if the second(in human brains third) word in
 the list was not a weekday, then it printed that word anyways.
 I entered snail, and it entered snail instead of Sat.
-To fix this, I
-made a list of weekdays and set the program so that if it was not a weekday, it would not enter anything for that line.
-It looked something
+To fix this, I made a list of weekdays and set the program so that if it was not a weekday, it would not enter anything for that line.
+It looked something like this:
-like this:

 ```
 weekdays = ["Mon", "Tues", "Wed", "Thu", "Fri", "Sat", "Sun"]